March 24, 2018: “Celebrating Jane Austen After 200 Years,” a lecture for Saint Mary’s University Continuing Education/Elder Learners, Halifax, NS.

 June 18, 2018: L.M.
 Montgomery’s Halifax: A Literary Soirée in support of Project Bookmark Canada, 7pm at the Women’s Council House, 989 Young Avenue, Halifax, NS.

-In addition to speaking about Austen and Wharton at many Jane Austen Society of North America (JASNA) AGMs and Regional meetings, at academic conferences, at the Rothermere American Institute (University of Oxford), and at the Humanities Center at Harvard, I’ve given talks and led discussions for several reading groups, including the Mothers’ Discussion Club (founded in 1899) in Cambridge, MA; the Church of Our Saviour Adult Education Group in Brookline, MA; the University of King’s College Chaplaincy Seminar Series; and the Dalhousie-King’s Reading Group in Halifax, NS.
+In addition to speaking about Jane Austen and Edith Wharton at many Jane Austen Society of North America (JASNA) AGMs and Regional meetings, at academic conferences, at the Rothermere American Institute (University of Oxford), and at the Humanities Center at Harvard, I’ve given talks and led discussions for several reading groups, including the Mothers’ Discussion Club (founded in 1899) in Cambridge, MA; the Church of Our Saviour Adult Education Group in Brookline, MA; the University of King’s College Chaplaincy Seminar Series; and the Dalhousie-King’s Reading Group in Halifax, NS.

-In June 2015 I spoke on “Austen and Ambition” in Philadelphia at a meeting of the JASNA Eastern Pennsylvania Region, and I’ll continue to explore this topic in upcoming lectures on Emma and Persuasion.
+In 2015 I spoke on “Austen and Ambition” in Philadelphia at a meeting of the JASNA Eastern Pennsylvania Region, and I’ve continued to explore this topic in lectures on Emma (at the 2016 JASNA AGM), Persuasion (at the 2017 Jane Austen Society, UK conference in Halifax, NS), and Pride and Prejudice (at a 2018 lecture for Saint Mary’s University Continuing Education/Elder Learners).
 Is ambition a vice or a virtue?
 What’s the connection between ambition and happiness—or is there one?
-Read more about my current project here: “Austen and Ambition.”